codecov/project status measures overall project coverage and compares it against the base of the pull request or parent commit.

 codecov/patch status only measures lines adjusted in the pull request or single commit, if the commit is not in a pull request.
 This status provides an indication on how well the pull request is tested.

-coverage: status: patch: default: # basic target: auto threshold: 0% base: auto # advanced branches: - master if_ci_failed: error #success, failure, error, ignore only_pulls: false flags: - "unit" paths: - "src"
+coverage: status: patch: default: # basic target: auto threshold: 0% base: auto # advanced branches: - master if_ci_failed: error #success, error only_pulls: false flags: - "unit" paths: - "src"

 To illustrate the usage of the patch status, let's go through this exercise.